Hull

 Places of interest

-Bookmark this page | E-mail this page to a friend
+Bookmark this page | E-mail this page to a friend1.
+Market Place

 A gilt equestrian statue of William III by Peter Scheemakers stands close to the southern end of the Market Place, at the heart of the town's original Jewish quarter.
-In 1788 a great jubilee was organized in Hull to mark
+In 1788 a great jubilee was organized in Hull to markthe centenary of King William's victory over the Catholic James II.
+The statue was decorated by a triumphal arch and, according to the historian George Hadley, the Jews of Hull testified their loyalty by providing an elegant

 crown to be suspended over the king's head.
 It was presented to the Corporation by a local jeweller, Aaron Jacobs,on behalf of the Jewish community which then numbered six or seven families.